wptrainingteam/learn-wp-content/tutorials/wp-rest-api-02-interacting.md

     } );
 ```

-Finally, you'll need to save the post to the database, using the Posts model's `save` method.
+Finally, you'll need to send the request to the Posts route to save the data, using the Posts model's `save` method.
 You can also add a `done` callback to handle the response once the post is saved:

 ```js
 post.save().done( function ( post ) {